-Changes to RAM are only going to be initiated by Human Resources or Learning services.
-Principals will then be notified to complete both the 2017-18 RAM Change Request (Excel version will be posted in Staff Insite) and Post Reconciliation Adjustment forms and forward to the designated Finance Specialist who will update the RAM.
+Changes to RAM during this time period (May to mid-August) are only going to be initiated by Human Resources or Learning services.
+Principals will then be notified to complete both the 2018-19 RAM Change Request (Excel version will be posted in Staff Insite) and Post Reconciliation Adjustment (PRA) forms and forward to the designated Finance Specialist who will update the RAM.
 The Finance Specialist will forward the changes to the appropriate department for further processing.
 In addition, principals are required to provide all necessary HR/staffing forms to your staffing consultant.